isomerpages/gb-assist/pages/solutionrepo/solution822.md

 ---
-title: XERO CLOUD ACCOUNTING SOFTWARE - Xero Start-up Package
+title: Flavor CRM Version 1 - Expert Mode 1
-permalink: /productivity-solutions-grant/solutionrepo/solution925
+permalink: /productivity-solutions-grant/solutionrepo/solution822
 ---

 #### Description

-Xero is a cloud-based accounting software platform for small and medium sized businesses.
-It allows users to work in the same set of books regardless of location or operating system.
-By adopting Xero, unlimited users can log onto the system to perform the accounting works simultaneously, thereby speeding up the whole accounting process.
+Flavor CRM is a robust solution for keeping tracking of leads, conversion and managing experience of your customers.
+Our platform has been designed EdTech Businesses and can be used by any organisation in training business.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/W.L.P_20200092_Annex_3_20200625144237_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Sodainmind_20200054_Annex_3_20200625144703_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria